 - Current photo identification.
 For example, passport, driving licence or national ID card.

 - For clients under 16 years of age, a birth certificate is acceptable if no other forms of ID exist.

 Also, for Paternity DNA Testing, we advise that the biological mother takes part in the test.
 This is a requirement of some UK courts.
 However, we can talk you through this requirement when you call.

-How do I order this test?
+How do I order a Legal DNA test?

 There are many options available to you, these include:

 - Call to make an appointment at one of our DNA Clinics